Skip to content

 Prior to joining the FDA, Dr. Doros was an Assistant Professor at George Washington University and was an Attending Physician in the Oncology department at Children’s National Hospital in D.C where she was the rare tumor expert in the pediatric solid tumor division.
 She has received funding from the Conquer Cancer Foundation, Hyundai Hope on Wheels, The Giant Food NextGen Award for The Children’s Cancer Research, and The Children’s Cancer Foundation for her research in pleural pulmonary blastoma.

-Denise Reinke, APRN, BC, AOCN Co-founder of the Sarcoma Coalition – Denise Reinke will be joining the Sarcoma Coalition in an advisory capacity (non-voting).
+Denise Reinke, APRN, BC, AOCN Co-founder of the Sarcoma Coalition – Denise Reinke is a valued member of the Sarcoma Coalition in an advisory capacity (non-voting).
 Given her background and involvement in the formation of the Sarcoma Coalition and her continued collaboration with the sarcoma patient advocacy community, we welcome her involvement.
 Denise has engaged several members of the Sarcoma Coalition to lend the patient voice to explore the potential of repurposing drugs for sarcoma treatment.
-Additionally, she is a Board member of the Sarcoma Patients Advocacy Global Network (SPAGN) .
+Additionally, she is a Board member of the Sarcoma Patients Advocacy Global Network (SPAGN).
 This connection will provide an international link for Sarcoma Coalition.
 We look forward to this continuing collaboration with Denise.

 Barbara Van Hare